 MDPI has been listed as a predatory publisher and is especially popular with conspiracy theorists.
 As of June 30, 2021, we count 14 MDPI special issues edited by conspiracy theorists.

-Jeffrey Beal has described how publishers would try to be removed from his list of predatory publishers:
+In 2017, Jeffrey Beall described how publishers like MDPI would try to be removed from his list of predatory publishers: